 For example, you could start by replacing eggs on toast for breakfast with a large, hearty fruit smoothie.
 The next day/week lunch could be replaced with a big plant-based salad or buddha bowl and in the evenings, begin to choose the plant-based option first before committing to the cooked/processed or animal portion of your meal.
 As time goes on, your taste buds will change and you may begin to crave the plant-based food over the processed.
 Before you know it, you would have achieved your goal of becoming fully plant-based!

 If you are ready to dive straight in, simply follow the above approach but at a much faster, day by day pace.
-You might also benefit from my free 7 Day Pure Plants Challenge including a meal plan and recipes.
-This was created on the basis of eating raw plant-based and gluten free food during the day with a raw/cooked meal for dinner and snacks consisting of non-processed food such as fresh fruit, juicers, smoothies, nuts and seeds.
+You might also benefit from my free Pure Plants Health Kick Challenge which includes a 2 week meal plan with recipes.
 You could use this as a kick start into plant-based living or simply as a trial to see how you feel.
-Many people have already benefited from this challenge and chose to continue their plant-based journey even as the week ended.
+Many people have already benefited from this challenge and chose to continue their plant-based journey even after the 2 weeks were complete!
 You can download the meal plan below..

 An idea to get the whole family involved could be to simply choose one day per week that you all commit to eating fully plant-based!
 Try to get everyone involved and make it fun by choosing delicious plant-based meals you can all enjoy together as a family.
 If the whole family begins to enjoy and benefit from this way of eating, you could even aim for two plant-based days per week!